Olivia’s Cafe at Disney’s Old Key West Resort is one of my family’s favorite restaurants in the Walt Disney World area.

 Olivia’s is a hidden gem.
 Many vacationers don’t want to make the trek out to OKW but the food is worth it.
 Olivia’s Cafe counts as one table service meal credit if you’re on the Disney Dining Plan – you’ll get a lot of food for it.

-And after a filling breakfast (I hear the key lime hollandaise sauce for the Eggs Benedict kicks butt here!), lunch or dinner, head to Downtown Disney via the Disney boat opposite the restaurant to walk off all the calories. 🙂
+And after a filling breakfast (I hear the key lime hollandaise sauce for the Eggs Benedict kicks butt here!), lunch or dinner, head to Disney Springs via the Disney boat opposite the restaurant to walk off all the calories. 🙂

 Have You Read These?